Representative, British Office Taipei

-One of the British Trade & Cultural Office’s (BTCO’s) main aims is to increase business relationships between the UK and Taiwan, working in partnership with UK Trade & Investment.
-The BTCO is publicises commercial opportunities through supporting and organising targeted events and visits.
+One of the British Office’s main aims is to increase business relationships between the UK and Taiwan, working in partnership with UK Trade & Investment.
+The British Office is publicises commercial opportunities through supporting and organising targeted events and visits.

 There are approximately 300 UK companies located in Taiwan, across a variety of sectors.
 These include financial and business services, ICT, telecommunications, infrastructure, environmental technology, creative industries and marine industries.

 Likewise, Taiwanese companies are realising the benefits of setting up in the UK, where they can source the world’s best talent, products, services and technology.
 Currently over 180 Taiwanese companies have a presence in the UK and are using it as their base for global growth.